-Connecting to VistA-Developers creating Delphi GUI applications can use the TRPCBroker Component or TSharedRPCBroker Component to connect to VistA.
+Connecting to VistA-Developers creating Delphi GUI applications can use the TRPCBroker Component to connect to VistA.
 For each transaction, the application must set parameters and execute a call.
 Issues include:

 - Determining data types for input and return. - Determining the kind of call to make.